-For the Tihange NPP, the assessment resulted in the finding of a greater peak ground acceleration ("PGA") than was presumed when designing the facilities.
-The assessment is currently being completed and consolidated.
+For the Tihange NPP, this preliminary assessment resulted in the finding of a greater peak ground acceleration ("PGA") than was presumed when designing the facilities.
 Nevertheless, the safety margin assessment performed during the stress tests has demonstrated that the equipment is more robust than required by the design basis earthquake.

-Due to the stringent timeframe of the European stress tests, the PSHA study of the ROB had to be conducted in quite a short time.
+Due to the stringent timeframe of the European stress tests, the preliminary PSHA study of the ROB had to be conducted in a short period of time with conservative assumptions.
 As suggested by the Royal Observatory of Belgium, the regulatory body requested the licensee to carry out a more elaborate study with due consideration of: